 Not far from the main village of Crescent Beach is picturesque Blackie Spit Park.
 Surrounded on 3 sides by water, and home to 5 kilometres of nature trails, it’s a nice detour and the perfect spot to do a little birdwatching or look for curious seals as they poke their heads above the surface.

 Once you’re sufficiently fueled and rested, hop back on your bike for the ride back to White Rock.
 You can simply reverse your path or take a more challenging route that starts with a ride along the Nicomekl River through Elgin Heritage Park.
-Take some time to explore the park, home to the Historic Stewart Farm, and take a guided tour to learn about the historical significance of this picturesque park.
+Take some time to explore the park, home to the Historic Stewart Farm, and wander the grounds to learn about the historical significance of this picturesque park.
 From here the trail follows the river and winds around the NicoWynd Golf Course.
-A quick ride through the surrounding neighbourhood connects to the Semiahmoo Heritage Trail, an easy trail through the woods and the last remnants of the historic Semiahmoo Trail which was a First Nations footpath.
-Take a quick detour in White Rock’s Town Centre and stop for a beer flight at one of White Rock’s two craft breweries – White Rock Beach Beer Company (15181 Russell Avenue) and 3 Dogs Brewing (1515 Johnston Road).
+A quick ride through the surrounding neighbourhood connects to the Semiahmoo Heritage Trail, an easy trail through the woods and the last remnants of the historic Semiahmoo Trail, a traditional First Nations footpath.
+Take a quick detour in Uptown White Rock and stop for a beer flight at one of White Rock’s two craft breweries – White Rock Beach Beer Company (15181 Russell Avenue) and 3 Dogs Brewing (1515 Johnston Road).

 Don’t have your own bike, or want to ride with a bit of a boost?
 Rent an e-bike from White Rock’s Zoom E-Bikes (15505 Marine Drive) and enjoy a little help up the hills!